12 Best Things To Do In Pai, Thailand

 10. Eat Healthy Food

 When it comes to eating healthy food, Pai is not at all short of options.
 Many restaurants and cafes serve vegan and gluten free dishes prepared from fresh and locally grown harvests.
-Earth Tone, Bomb Bowls, Isara Garden, Om Garden and Dang Restaurant are few of the many options serving healthy and organic food in Pai.
+Earth Tone, Bomb Bowls, Isara Garden, Om Garden, and Dang Restaurant are a few of the many options serving healthy and organic food in Pai.

 11. Visit The Love Pai Strawberry Cafe